-Why is an Integrated Approach to Marketing Important?
+Why is an Integrated Approach to Marketing/Digital Marketing Important?

 Understanding, how digital marketing works goes beyond just getting to know each digital marketing tactic on its own.
 Now that you know what each element is and understand the roles that each tactic plays in your campaigns, it’s time to discuss how these digital marketing tactics can work together to support your overall campaign goals.

 Integrated multi-channel marketing is an approach to marketing that combines all of the tactics in your digital marketing toolbox to create a seamless experience for your target audience.
 By coordinating your marketing messages across digital platforms and using a variety of tactics to support each centralized campaign, you can create a more unified brand message and improve the success of every campaign – thus mastering how digital marketing works.